nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 ### Heap Allocation

-Allocation variables on the heap means finding a free memory block in from the heap segment or resizing the heap there is no such memory block.
+Allocation variables on the heap means finding a free memory block in from the heap segment or resizing the heap if there is no such memory block.
 The current limit of the heap is referred to as the *program break*, or *brk* as depicted in the above [figure](#virtual_memory_layout.png).

 Resizing the heap is just simple as telling the kernel to adjust its idea of where the process’s program break is.